noir-lang/noir-bignum/README.md

 Feature requests and/or pull requests welcome for missing fields you need.

-##### Create a new parameterset for custom modulus
+##### Create a new parameter set for custom modulus

-The easiest way to generate everything you need for a parameterset is to use [this tool](https://github.com/noir-lang/noir-bignum-paramgen).
+The easiest way to generate everything you need for a parameter set is to use [this tool](https://github.com/noir-lang/noir-bignum-paramgen).

 For example, after cloning and building the tool, for a `modulus` of 1024 bits for RSA run `./target/release/paramgen instance <modulus> RSA1024_example > out.txt`.
-This prints the parameterset to `out.txt`.
+This prints the parameter set to `out.txt`.
 Since this is not a field, also add:
 ```rust
 fn has_multiplicative_inverse() -> bool { false }
 ```
-to the traits implementations for the parameterset.
+to the traits implementations for the parameter set.

 This should give a result like this: